Analytical Tools

 Key Insight

-For United States, the Internal Stability Index (ISI) is the most sensitive driver of GRS.
-A 10-point increase in ISI would shift the GRS by +2.5 points, increasing risk.
+For United States, the Cascade Exposure Index (CEI) is the most sensitive driver of GRS.
+A 10-point increase in CEI would shift the GRS by +5.4 points, increasing risk.
 Policy interventions targeting this sub-index would have the greatest marginal impact on the overall risk profile.